gdha/rear-automated-testing/docs/vagrantboxes.md

 If you no longer require the use of one of the Vagrant Boxes you can simply:

 - Remove the _client_ and _server_ virtual machines from your host system corresponding with the Vagrant Box
-- Remove the Vagrant Box itself with the command `vagrant box remove`
+- Remove the Vagrant Box itself with the command `vagrant box remove`:

     # vagrant box remove centos/7 --box-version 1702.01
     Removing box 'centos/7' (v1702.01) with provider 'libvirt'...
     Vagrant-libvirt plugin removed box only from you LOCAL ~/.vagrant/boxes directory From libvirt storage pool you have to delete image manually(virsh, virt-manager or by any other tool)

-As you can see from above output do not forget to clean up the _client_ and _server_ box in your virtual manager tool (_virt-manager_ or _virtualbox_).
+As you can see from above output do not forget to clean up the _client_ and _server_ box in your preferred virtual manager tool (_virt-manager_ or _virtualbox_).